atharao/Latex_Resume/README.md

 ```
     pdflatex Resume_File.tex
 ```
-5. **View Your Resume**: You'll find the generated PDF file named Resume_File.pdf.
-Open it with a PDF viewer to see your resume in its final format.
+5. **View Your Resume**: You'll find the generated PDF file named Resume_File.pdf Open it with a PDF viewer to see your resume in its final format.